julienreszka/julienreszka/README.md

 **Create a single entry point**

-Prefer the Facade pattern which provides a cleaner, more intuitive interface to interact with complex systems, ultimately improving both performance and maintainability of the codebase.”
+Prefer the Facade pattern which provides a cleaner, more intuitive interface to interact with complex systems, ultimately improving both performance and maintainability of the codebase.

 ## Favorite vs code extensions